Sunayana225/Sunayana225/README.md

 ML fundamentals with PyTorch & scikit-learn — building intuition for model training and evaluation (so I can move beyond calling models to understanding and fine-tuning them).

 ## **Open to**
-Internships / entry-level roles in full-stack or AI-integrated application development
+Internships in full-stack development | AI-powered web app collaborations

-Collaborations on AI-powered tools, automation systems, or full-stack applications

 ---